Trigas/tetragon-demo/READMEv4.md

 YAML
 oc -n tetragon-demo wait --for=condition=Ready pod/xwing --timeout=120s

-# Open a new terminal an use tetra cli to stream the events
+# Open a new terminal and use tetra cli to stream the events
 tetra getevents --namespace tetragon-demo --color always -o compact

 # Trigger some traffic (X-Wing curl to Death Star)